theantichris/Simple-Plugin-Framework/README.md

 ##### setCapability()

 The setCapability() method accepts a string that specifies the level of permissions a user needs to access the page.
-Default: manage_options

 The included Capabilities class can be used to make sure valid WordPress capabilities are used.